-A: Ms. Lindsey Thaler (thaler.21@osu.edu) can recommend certain groups based on your interests and skills.
-She can also answer questions about the process of getting involved and research and help you understand what you should expect.
+A: Your assigned physics academic advisor can recommend certain groups based on your interests and skills.
+They can also answer questions about the process of getting involved and research and help you understand what you should expect.

-Dr. Robert Perry (perry.6@osu.edu) is helpful if you have a specific type of research project in mind and would like to know if anyone in OSU Physics is working on something similar.
-He can also provide more specific information about physics research than what is posted on the website.
+The Vice-Chair for Undergraduate Studies in Physics is helpful if you have a specific type of research project in mind and would like to know if anyone in OSU Physics is working on something similar.
+They can also provide more specific information about physics research than what is posted on the website.
+If you are unsure who the Vice-Chair for Undergraduate Studies is, you can ask your physics academic advisor or check the Physics Directory.

-Your physics professors are a good resource and you might take the time to ask your professor about their research project so you can learn more about the options available in the department.
+Your physics professors are also a good resource, and you might take the time to ask your professors about their research project so you can learn more about the options available in the department.